SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 You can schedule a single operation as a bulk operation either from the **Single operations** tab or from a **Control** tab of a particular device.
 Follow these steps:

-1. Hover over the single operation you want to schedule as a bulk operation, click the menu icon and then click **Schedule as bulk operation**.
+1. Click the menu icon at the right of the single operation that you want to schedule as a bulk operation and then click **Schedule as bulk operation**.
 2. The resulting wizard is similar to the new bulk operation wizard described in [To add a bulk operation using the wizard](#to-add-a-bulk-operation-using-the-wizard).
 However, there are just two steps because the operation type is inferred from the operation that is scheduled as a bulk operation.
 See the description of the [full wizard](#to-add-a-bulk-operation-using-the-wizard) and follow it.

 #### <a name="bulk-operations"></a>To edit the schedule of bulk operations

 You may only edit the schedule of bulk operations with status = SCHEDULED.

-1. Hover over the bulk operation you want to edit, click the menu icon and then click **Edit schedule**.
+1. Click the menu icon to the right of the bulk operation that you want to edit, and then click **Edit schedule**.
 3. In the resulting dialog box you may change the **Start date** and **Delay** values.
 5. Click **Reschedule** to apply your changes.